 The Snapdragon 625 uses an Adreno 506 GPU and LPDDR3 as supported RAM with a memory speed of 933MHz.
 The Exynos 7870 uses Mali-T830 MP1 GPU and LPDDR3 for the RAM requirement with a memory speed of 1866MHz.
 The 7870 has almost double the memory speed of 625, which gives quicker system performance.

 The Snapdragon 625 (Xiaomi Mi A1) has an Antutu score of 78328, while the Exynos 7870(Samsung J7 Pro) has a score of 47,676.
-SD 625 chipset leaves the Exynos 7870 far behind in terms of benchmark scores because of the increased clock speed of the chipset.
+SD 625 chipset leaves the Exynos 7870 far behind in terms of benchmark scores because of the chipset’s increased clock speed.

 Camera and Display

 The Snapdragon 625 can support dual ISP up to 24MP and FHD+, WUXGA display with a resolution of up to 1900×1200.
 The Exynos 7870 can support 16MP or 8MP+8MP dual camera setup at the back and up to 16MP at the front.
 7870 supports up to WUXGA with a resolution of 1920×1200.